-Ma As at rch 31, 2021 Rs./lakhs As at March 31, 2020 Rs./lakhs a.
-Claims against the group not acknowledged as debts : Goods and Services tax, excise duty, custom duty and service tax ' 2,310.99 2,132.56 Sales tax and entry tax 2,038.41 1,907.53 Income Tax 527.21 1,147.30 Others 1,318.93 1,185.24
+Particulars As at March 31, 2022 As at March 31, 2021 a.
+Claims against the group not acknowledged as debts : Goods and Services tax, excise duty, custom duty and service tax 839.00 2,310.99 Sales tax and entry tax 1,917.00 2,038.41 Income Tax {refer note b. (iii)} 2,378.83 527.21 Others 1,127.00 1,318.93

-Amount deposited against contingent liability Rs.
-179.12 lakhs (Previous year: Rs.
-271.96 lakhs)

-Amount deposited against contingent liability Rs.
-759.16 lakhs (Previous year: Rs.
-462.45 lakhs)

-Amount deposited against contingent liability Rs.
-40.08 lakhs (Previous year: Rs.
-49.20 lakhs)

-Amount deposited against contingent liability Rs.
-413.86 lakhs (Previous year: Rs.
-672.8 lakhs)

-Includes demand by Madhya Pradesh Paschim Kshetra Vidyut Vitaran Company Ltd. (MPPKVV Ltd) of Rs.
-1,139.56 lakhs (Previous year: Rs.
-1,006.48 lakhs) which is disputed by the Company.
-All the above matters are subject to legal proceedings in the ordinary course of business.
-In the opinion of the management, the legal proceedings, when ultimately concluded, will not have a material effect on the results of the operations or financial position of the group.

-b

-Notes to Consolidated Financial Statements for the year ended March 31, 2021

-- SRF Limited has been served with show cause notices regarding certain transactions as to why additional customs / excise duty / service tax amounting to Rs.
-1,858.28 lakhs (Previous year: Rs.
-2,560.56 lakhs) should not be levied.
-The Company has been advised that the contention of the department is not tenable and hence the show cause notice may not be sustainable. - (ii) SRF Limited had received a draft assessment order for assessment year 2016-17 on December 29, 2019 in which adjustments amounting to Rs.
-36,737.25 lakhs were proposed on account of transfer pricing adjustments etc. which were pending before Dispute Resolution Panel as at March 31, 2021.
-On April 30, 2021 the Company has received the final assessment order wherein adjustments amounting to Rs.
-11,849.43 lakhs have been made on account of transfer pricing adjustments, research and development expenditure and others etc. and demand of Rs.
-2,266.25 lakhs have been raised.
-The Company will file rectification application against research and development disallowance as well as towards certain computation error and for rest of the issues, appeal will be filed before ITAT.
-Based on the facts of the case and the Company's assessment, the Company is of the view that the proposed adjustments are not likely to sustain. - (iii) SRF Limited has received a show cause notice for assessment year 2017-18 on April 23, 2021 wherein adjustments amounting to Rs.
-37,744.43 lakhs have been proposed on account of transfer pricing adjustments, research and development expenditure and others etc. Draft assessment order is yet to be passed by the National E-Assessment Centre.
-Based on the facts of the case and the Company's assessment, the Company is of the view that the proposed adjustments are not likely to sustain. - c In February 2019, the Honourable Supreme Court of India in its judgement opined on the applicability of allowances that should be considered to measure obligations under Employees Provident Funds and Miscellaneous Provisions Act, 1952.
-SRF Limited believes that there are interpretative challenges on the application of judgement retrospectively and therefore had applied the judgement on a prospective basis from previous year onwards.
+- \ Amount deposited against contingent liability Rs.
+123.43 lakhs (Previous year: Rs.
+179.12 lakhs) - \\ Amount deposited against contingent liability Rs.
+673.52 lakhs (Previous year: Rs.
+759.16 lakhs) - \\\ Amount deposited against contingent liability Rs.
+41.78 lakhs (Previous year: Rs.
+40.08 lakhs) - \\\\ Amount deposited against contingent liability Rs.
+402.8 lakhs (Previous year: Rs.
+413.86 lakhs) - \\\\ Includes demand by Madhya Pradesh Paschim Kshetra Vidyut Vitaran Company Ltd. (MPPKVV Ltd) of Rs.
+811.92 lakhs (Previous year: Rs.
+1,139.56 lakhs) which is disputed by the Company. - All the above matters are subject to legal proceedings in the ordinary course of business.
+In the opinion of the management, the legal proceedings, when ultimately concluded, will not have a material effect on the results of the operations or financial position of the group. - b (i) SRF Limited has been served with show cause notices regarding certain transactions as to why additional customs / excise duty / service tax amounting to Rs.
+1885.66 lakhs (Previous year: Rs.
+1,858.28 lakhs) should not be levied.
+The Company has been advised that the contention of the department is not tenable and hence the show cause notice may not be sustainable. - (ii) SRF Limited has received final assessment orders for assessment years 2017-18 and 2018-19 on April 30,2022 in which adjustments amounting to Rs.
+27,730.60 lakhs and Rs.
+32,308.84 lakhs respectively were made on account of transfer pricing adjustments, research and development expenditure and others etc.(in line with earlier years) and a demand of Rs 119.57 lakhs and Rs.
+9,670.75 lakhs respectively has been raised.
+The Company plans to file rectification application towards certain computation errors and for rest of the issues, appeal will be filed before Income Tax Appellate Tribunal.
+Based on the facts of the case and the management's assessment, the Company is of the view that the proposed adjustments are not likely to sustain. - (iii) SRF Limited has received a notice for assessment year 2018-19 on April 13, 2022 on account of non deduction of TDS on foreign payments involving an amount of Rs.
+1,434.39 lakhs.
+Based on the facts of the case and Company's assessment, the Company is of the view that the proposed adjustments are not likely to sustain." - c The amounts shown above represents the best possible estimates arrived at on the basis of available information.
+The uncertainties and possible reimbursements are dependent on the outcome of the different legal processes which have been invoked by the group or the claimants as the case may be and therefore cannot be predicted accurately or relate to a present obligations that arise from past events where it is either not probable that an outflow of resources will be required to settle or a reliable estimate cannot be made.

-Par ticulars As at March 31, 2021 Rs./lakhs As at March 31, 2020 Rs./lakhs (i) Estimated amount of contracts remaining to be executed on capital account and not provided for (net of advances) 75,156.00 36,294.77